Chinna Thambi: Accolades

-The film won the Tamil Nadu State Film Award for Best Film which met with criticism.
+Chinna Thambi won the Tamil Nadu State Film Award for Best Film which met with criticism from Kalki.

 Remakes

 Legacy

 Chinna Thambi became a major breakthrough for Prabhu and Khushbu.
-They became one of the successful lead pairs in Tamil cinema of the 1990s through this film.
+They became one of the most successful lead pairs in Tamil cinema of the 1990s through this film.
 The success of the film also led the director, actor and actress to collaborate in another project Kizhakku Karai (1991) the following year.
 After the release, Vasu was conferred "Navarasa Director" award by Amudha Surabhi Kalai Mandram, Madurai.

 Khushbu said in 2006, "I am still around only because of Chinna Thambi.
 None of us imagined it would become the kind of cult film it did.
 I remember director P. Vasu, hero Prabhu and I were very skeptical about the film while shooting.
 It was a bold subject at the time, and we thought it would either be a huge flop or a huge hit".
 Prabhu recalled, "People still talk about Chinna Thambi [...]
 I still remember my father’s words after the show.
 "Just as I got a Bhimbsingh, you've got Vasu", he said".

 In popular culture

-Vasu alluded to his film's success in a scene in his later film Mannan (1992), in which Krishnan (Rajinikanth) and Muthu (Goundamani) would be seen rushing in the crowd to buy tickets to watch Chinna Thambi.
 After the film's success, Gobichettipalayam became a shooting hub for many films.
+Vasu alluded to Chinna Thambi in his later film Mannan (1992), in which Krishnan (Rajinikanth) and Muthu (Goundamani) would be seen rushing in the crowd to buy tickets to watch the film.